YHADJRABIA/portfolio-nextjs/README.md

 - React-select for dropdown menu;
 - Google reCAPTCHA for spam protection;
 - Google Analytics for... analytics;
-- SendGrid for sending e-mails;
+- Nodemailer for sending e-mails;
 - Husky, ESLint and Prettier, for git hooks, better code consistency and security.

 ## Upcoming features: